List of The Seven Deadly Sins characters: Arthur Pendragon

-Arthur Pendragon (アーサー・ペンドラゴン, Āsā Pendoragon) is the 16-year-old king of Camelot.
+Arthur Pendragon (アーサー・ペンドラゴン, Āsā Pendoragon) is the 16-year-old king of Camelot, that while naive is kind and noble.
 He is being mentored by Merlin and possesses a great power that even allowed him to fight Hendrickson, but even he is not really sure what this power consists in.
 He later joins the Seven Deadly Sins in their mission against the Ten Commandments, acquiring his familiar Cath in the process.
 Having admired Meliodas all his life, Arthur becomes disillusioned upon learning he sided with the demons.
 This spurs him to claim the Holy Sword Excalibur, which gives who it chooses the power and skill of its previous users from the past.
 Each time a person uses it, their soul moves into the blade making it stronger, and making sure that the next person had to be strong enough to wield it.
 As such, it showed Arthur's true potential as a "King among Kings" by being chosen by Excalibur.
 Though Arthur acquires Excalibur, he lacked the skills to properly use it.
 Cusack uses his Resonant to manipulate Arthur's body into impaling himself with Excalibur.
 After the Demon King's death, Merlin conducts a ritual to resurrect Arthur as the "King of Chaos" with the power to manipulate reality from becoming a vessel of Chaos.
+He later helps the sins by absorbing Cath Palug and although overwhelmed at first by the Chaos power, he swears to use it for the good of everyone.

-Arthur becomes the main antagonist of Four Knights of the Apocalypse, replacing his arm with a prosthetic limb after Cath Palug ate it, and instigated the events of The Seven Deadly Sins: Grudge of Edinburgh through Deathpierce.
+Arthur supposedly becomes the main antagonist of Four Knights of the Apocalypse, replacing his arm with a prosthetic limb after Cath Palug ate it, and instigated the events of The Seven Deadly Sins: Grudge of Edinburgh through Deathpierce.
 Arthur then rebuilt Camelot in an unknown location, taking the survivors there with the goal of completing his utopia by purging Britannia of the non-human races.
 He also seeks out Guinevere as a wife to both maintain appearances as a king and to use her foresight to alter his fate.
+In truth however this Arthur is Cath Palug who took Arthur's powers and body thanks to Arthur absorbing him, the real Arthur being left weakened and under Merlin's care.